 With the advantage of greater hands-on laboratory experience that Bacon, Boyle was able to enhance Bacon’s method.
 Boyle was the first person to write specific experimental guidance for other scientists, emphasizing the importance of achieving reliable, repeatable results.

 In 1660 Boyle helped found the Royal Society, the oldest scientific society in existence.The Society was dedicated to learning Nature’s secrets by experiment.
 Its motto was Nullus In Verba – Take Nobody’s Word For It!
 The motto owes much to Boyle and Bacon’s preference for rational experiments over superstitions and the theoretical speculations of philosophers.

 The esteem Bacon was held in by the society is shown by his appearance on the frontispiece (see image) of the 1702 edition of History of the Royal Society by Thomas Sprat, published 76 years after Bacon’s death.

 Of course, while Bacon was writing in England about the importance of data and observations, Galileo in Italy had actually gathered data and observations, producing new ideas that were to replace Aristotle’s physics and astronomy.
 Galileo’s work was also an inspiration to Boyle.
 In England itself, William Gilbert had already practiced what Bacon preached, discovering by experiment in 1600 that our planet acts like a giant magnet.

 Likewise Johannes Kepler in Bohemia had discovered the laws of planetary motion using the superb planet data gathered by Tycho Brahe.
 Kepler’s laws revealed, among other things, that the earth and other planets move in elliptical orbits around the sun.

-Bacon, Galileo, and Kepler probably did more than anyone else to fatally undermine Aristole’s natural philosophy and begin a new age of rational science.
+Bacon, Galileo, Gilbert, and Kepler probably did more than anyone else to fatally undermine Aristole’s natural philosophy and begin a new age of rational science.